Bambaşka Biri

-Bambaşka Biri, internationally known as Another Love, is a Turkish romantic mystery drama television series directed by Neslihan Yeşilyurt.
+Bambaşka Biri is a Turkish romantic mystery drama television series directed by Neslihan Yeşilyurt.
 Produced by Tims&B Production, it stars Burak Deniz and Hande Erçel as Kenan Öztürk and Leyla Gediz.
 The series aired on Fox Turkey from September 11, 2023 to January 13, 2024.

 Synopsis

 The brutal murder of Hamdi Atılbay in the forest brings together the paths of young prosecutor Leyla Gediz, who wants to leave her complicated past behind and establish a new order, and Kenan Ozturk, an ambitious journalist and popular news bulletin presenter who has an orderly and famous life.
 However, this murder heralds the destruction of not only their love, but also the truth they know about their lives.